wesleywh/GumroadPackageManager/README.md

  3. In your toolbar navigate to `Window > Gumroad > Package Manager`
  4. Click the refresh icon to see if it can successfully pull your personal `Library` list from gumroad.
  5. If it can you're all set!
 If not you probably typed something wrong in the cookie field

+# LICENSE
+The license file can be found in the `Editor` directory.
+This is under the AGPL license.
+Basically you can do anything you want with this (even commercially) except if you make changes to this you can't close it off and sell it.
+You will have to release those changes under open-source with the AGPL license as well.